videowhisper/Webcam-Streaming-WebRTC/README.md

 1. Download or build the distribution files (the `dist` folder)
 2. Upload the files from `dist` to a folder on your web server (Apache, Nginx, etc.)
-3. Fuplicate `unconfigured.json` in the root folder and update it with your streaming server details:
+3. Duplicate `unconfigured.json` in the root folder and update it with your streaming server details:

 ```json
 {